 The capital of the county is the town of Jõhvi; nevertheless, Narva is the largest town in the county in terms of population and at the same time the third-largest city in Estonia after Tallinn and Tartu.
 Narva is also a Logistics hub, being Estonia’s biggest trade and border-crossing city between the EU and Russia.

 There are 2 university colleges, Tartu University Narva College and TalTech Virumaa College in Kohtla-Järve; and two major institutions of vocational education in the region.
-In 2021 several well-known entrepreneurs in Estonia will open a coding school in Jõhvi.
-The school will help reduce the growing demand for software developers in Estonia while making the eastern region a desirable place to study and offering more opportunities for cooperation with academia.
+In 2021 several well-known entrepreneurs in Estonia had opened a coding school in Jõhvi.
+The school helps to reduce the growing demand for software developers in Estonia while making the eastern region a desirable place to study and offering more opportunities for cooperation with academia.

 Ida-Viru County Industrial Areas Development Foundation (IVIA) is a development organisation created by the public sector that is developing five industrial and business parks in Ida-Viru county, being the owner of the property with supporting infrastructure.
 The list of IVIA’s parks includes the Baltic Chemical Park that features Plug & Play concept for chemical production.
 The goal of IVIA is to attract and support new industrial and logistic companies and create new workplaces.